pockethost/pockethost/packages/www/content/docs/introduction.md

 ### Overview

-PocketHost ([https://pockethost.io](https://pockethost.io)) hosts your [PocketBase](https://pocketbase.io) projects so you don't have to.
+PocketHost hosts your [PocketBase](https://pocketbase.io) projects, so you don't have to.
 Create a project like you would in Firebase and Supabase and let PocketHost do the rest.

 PocketHost is a cloud hosting platform for PocketBase.
 You can use it to instantly provision a PocketBase backend for your latest project.
 Features include:

 - Create unlimited PocketBase projects, each with a custom subdomain
 - Each instance runs on a subdomain of `pockethost.io`
-- Access your PocketBase instance using the PocketBase JavaScript SDK as easily as new `PocketBase('https://my-project.pockethost.io')`
+- Access your PocketBase instance using the PocketBase JavaScript SDK as easily as `new PocketBase('https://my-project.pockethost.io')`
 - Run your instance in an ultra-beefy shared environment

 ### Focus on your app